A Child Care Center (CCC) or a Preschool is a commercial facility providing child care for many children.

-Required information from Department of Human Services (DHS) checklist, 109.10(1)c.
+Required information from Department of Health and Human Services (HHS) checklist, 109.10(1)c.

 Form parents complete if they refuse to immunize their children because of religion or doctor recommendation.

-Required information from Department of Human Services (DHS) checklist, 109.11(3)d.
+Required information from Department of Health and Human Services (HHS) checklist, 109.11(3)e.

-Required information from Department of Human Services (DHS) checklist, 109.12(5)e.
+Required information from Department of Health and Human Services (HHS) checklist, 109.12(5)e.

 Safe Sleep procedures for providers and parents.

-Required information from Department of Human Services (DHS) checklist, 109.10(11).
+Required information from Department of Health and Human Services (HHS) checklist, 109.10(11).